SEKOIA-IO/documentation/docs/operation_center/intakes_customformat.md

 ![SEKOIA.IO Json stage](../assets/operation_center/custom_format/json_stage.png){: style="max-width:100%"}

 The JSON stage can be used to deserialize a JSON from a string.
-You will need the provide :
+You will need to provide the stage with:

-- `Name`
+- A `Name`
-- `Description` (optional)
+- A `Description` (optional)
-- `Input_field` - It corresponds to the entry of the stage.
-It corresponds to the field you want to deserialize.
+- An `Input_field` - As its name suggests it is the entry of the stage, it corresponds to the chain of characters you want to deserialize.
 It is set to `{{original.message}}` by default.
-When you start sending your logs in an empty parser, your log will be placed in that field. `original` refers to the event at the entry of the pipeline and `message` to the field corresponding to the log.
+When you start sending your logs in an empty parser, your logs will be placed in that field. `original` refers to the event at the entry of the pipeline and `message` to the field corresponding to the log.
-- `Output_field` - It corresponds to the output of the stage.
+- An `Output_field` - It corresponds to the output of the stage.
 It will be used in next stages to get a JSON field.

 **Example**